billy-zeng/project-zero/README.md

 - Once a player reaches a star, a new one appears at another random spot on the board
 - Players take turn hitting the roll button, which rolls 2 of their character's dice
 - Their game piece moves spaces clockwise on the board according to the combined dice roll
-- Once they land on a space, check the color of the space and activating the corresponding event
+- Once they land on a space, check the color of the space and activate the corresponding event
-- This event color check only occurs after the player's intitial dice roll of each round
+- This event color check only occurs after the player's intitial dice roll of the turn (once per turn)

 <!-- End Game -->
 - After the 30th turn, the game ends